 - Loan term is either 15 or 30 years

-VMF has an average rating of 3.2 stars on Trustpilot with customers primarily complaining about high interest rates, but the reviews on their website were positive stating that securing financing was easy and they provide quality customer service.
+VMF has average reviews.
+Customers primarily complain on third-party websites about high interest rates, but the reviews on their website were positive stating that securing financing was easy and they provide quality customer service.

 Best for Bad Credit : 21st Mortgage Corporation